apache/airflow/STATIC_CODE_CHECKS.rst

 ------------------------------------ ---------------------------------------------------------------- ------------
 ``update-breeze-file``                 Update output of breeze command in BREEZE.rst
 ------------------------------------ ---------------------------------------------------------------- ------------
-``update-breeze-setup-hash``           Update Breeze README.md with setup files hash
+``update-breeze-config-hash``          Update Breeze README.md with config files hash
 ------------------------------------ ---------------------------------------------------------------- ------------
 ``update-extras``                      Updates extras in the documentation
 ------------------------------------ ---------------------------------------------------------------- ------------